CBC Radio Peter Gzowski Internship

 - Can imagine themselves one day working in public radio

-HOW TO APPLY - DEADLINE TO APPLY: 8:30 a.m. on Tuesday, February 15, 2022.
+HOW TO APPLY (2022 applications are now closed) - DEADLINE TO APPLY: 8:30 a.m. on Tuesday, February 15, 2022.
 The application process involves submitting creative work and several documents, so interested students should leave enough time to develop a strong application.

 Email application packages to firstname.lastname@example.org

 - A one page Letter of Introduction describing what you are studying and why you are applying for a Gzowski Internship

 - A résumé

 - A short description of your idea for a radio program and what it would sound like (no more than one page)